bluekvirus/Stage.js/implementation/HOWTO.md

 //will invoke listener : onWordaWordb... object.onMetaEvent(arguments);
 ```
-We have `Application (app:)`, `Context (context:)` and all the `Marionette.xView (view:)` enhanced to accept meta-event triggers.
+We have `Application (app:)`, `Context (context:)` and all the `View (view:)` enhanced to accept meta-event triggers.
 Some of the events are already listened/triggered for you:

 **Application** -- app:meta-event
 ```
 //bootstraping
-app:before-template-ready //fired before the application template is shown app:template-ready //fired after the application template is shown
+app:before-mainview-ready //fired before the application is shown app:mainview-ready //fired after the application is shown
 //navigation
 app:navigate (string) or ({context:..., module:...}, silent) - Application.onNavigate [pre-defined]
 app:context-guard-error (error, contextName) - [pre-defined]